 From the above example, we have seen that the interest earned in the fourth quarter is the highest.

-This has been a guide to the Effective Annual Rate and its definition.
+This article has been a guide to the Effective Annual Rate and its definition.
 Here we also discuss examples of effective annual rate along with its interpretations.
 You can learn more from the following articles –